open-telemetry/opentelemetry-specification/specification/metrics/api.md

 <a name="instrument-type-conflict-detection"></a>

-When more than one Instrument of the same `name`, `kind`, `unit`, and `description` is created for identical Meters, denoted _duplicate instrument registration_, the implementation MUST return a valid Instrument in every case.
+When more than one Instrument of the same `name` is created for identical Meters, denoted _duplicate instrument registration_, the implementation MUST return a valid Instrument in every case.

 It is unspecified whether or under which conditions the same or different Instrument instance will be returned as a result of